Emergent social conventions and collective bias in LLM populations: Introduction

-To balance experimental time, which should allow for multiple repetitions, with parameters that provide agents a rich set of alternatives and meaningful awareness of their history, we set the name pool size to $W=10$ and the individual memory length to $M=5$ for populations of $N=24$ agents, unless otherwise specified.
+To balance experimental time, which should allow for multiple repetitions, with parameters that provide agents a rich set of alternatives and meaningful awareness of their history, we set the name pool size to $W=10$ and the individual memory length to $H=5$ for populations of $N=24$ agents, unless otherwise specified.
 The results presented below remain robust with respect to variations in these parameters (see Fig.~\ref{fig: conv robustness}).

-\subsection{Spontaneous emergence}
+\subsubsection{\textit{Spontaneous Emergence}}

 Fig.~\ref{fig:emergence} shows that group-wide linguistic conventions spontaneously emerge across all models.
-Initial interactions have a low probability of being successful, but stochastic fluctuations break the initial symmetry between the conventions, and eventually one becomes dominant.
-The inset of Fig.~\ref{fig:emergence} shows that the theoretical model (see SI Section~\ref{SI: minimal NG} for a description) captures the dynamics generated by the LLM populations.
-The curves in Figure~\ref{fig:emergence} concern a population size of $N=24$ agents, but convergence is also observed for larger systems ($N=200$, see Fig.~\ref{fig: conv robustness}) and larger name pools ($W=26$, see Fig.~\ref{fig: latin emergence}).
-A population round is defined as $N$ microscopic interactions, a common approach in multi-agent simulations \cite{castellano2009statistical}.
+The dashed black line shows that the theoretical model (see Supplementary Text for a description) captures the dynamics generated by the LLM populations.

+Initial steps have a low probability of success because the random pairing of agents makes repeated interactions improbable, thus preventing the formation of `neighborhoods' of entrenched behavior.
+However, these local dynamics lead to a disorder-to-order transition toward a consensus state where every agent systematically outputs the same name, i.e., where a global convention has emerged.
+The fact that the population converges to one of many possible alternatives characterizes the transition as a case of symmetry breaking \cite{baronchelli2006sharp}.
+This interpretation is further supported by examining the space of competing alternatives, shown in Fig.~\ref{fig:emergence}B. After an initial period in which several names are nearly equally popular, a single convention rapidly becomes dominant, transitioning the system into a ``winner-take-all" regime.
+Interestingly, the speed of convergence is similar across models: a shared social convention is established by population round 15 in all cases, except for \textbf{Llama-2-70b-Chat}, the least advanced LLM considered.

+A natural question is whether consensus on a global convention also occurs (i) for larger population sizes, where the probability of repeated interactions is reduced, and (ii) when the number of competing alternative conventions increases, which could potentially complicate even local convergence.
+Fig.~\ref{fig: conv robustness} shows that populations as large as $N=200$ agents reach consensus and that a shared convention emerges for a name pool as large as $W=26$, demonstrating the robustness of the convergence process.
+Remarkably, larger populations reach consensus at a comparable speed, measured in terms of population rounds, while the effect of the name pool size $W$ is more nuanced, though not dramatic.
+In the next section, we examine how the composition of the available pool of conventions affects convergence.

-\subsection{Collective bias in convention selection}
+\subsubsection{\textit{Collective bias in convention selection}}